opensearch-project/documentation-website/_dashboards/_reporting/reporting-cli.md

 ## Using AWS Lambda

-You can use AWS Lambda with the Reporting CLI tool. <need info on why they would use it>.
+You can use AWS Lambda with the Reporting CLI tool.
 ### Prerequisites

 To use the Reporting CLI with AWS Lambda, you need to do the following preliminary steps.